pierrelsc/Banc-de-test/readme.md

 ## Software

-If you want to change the program u need to use Arduino ide and include "OneWire.h", "DallasTemperature.h"
+If you want to change the program you need to use Arduino ide and include "OneWire.h", "DallasTemperature.h"